VisionDepth/VisionDepth3D/README.md

 - Description: A trained deep learning model that corrects divergence shifts in stereoscopic 3D rendering.
 It predicts and applies warp transformations to align left and right frames, ensuring a more natural depth perception.
 - Default: Enabled
 - Effect: Reduces visual artifacts caused by divergence shifts, improving overall 3D depth consistency.
 Uses inpainting to fill black regions after warping for a seamless result.

-## Guide Sheet: GUI Inputs
-Below is a guide to help you understand and adjust each parameter in the GUI.

 ## Depth Map File Requirements
 ### 1. Just Have a Depth map Generated I suggest looking at